How To Add Drop Caps To A Book Or Ebook The Easy Way

 Click apply drop cap, add a little styling, and it’s done.

-But the one drawback with Kindle Create was that you could only export in .kpf format.
-So you could only use the file to publish on Amazon.
+However, the one drawback with Kindle Create was that you could only export in .kpf format, which meant you could only use the file to publish on Amazon.

 However, you can now export to .epub.